 - The pedestrian must show that the accident harmed them in some way.

 If the pedestrian can demonstrate all these things, then he or she may be entitled to recover damages from the driver.
 Damages are monetary compensation for the harms that the pedestrian suffered.
 These can include very closely related harms like the medical bills that arose as a result of the accident, but they can also be more attenuated harms, such as wages that the pedestrian lost as a result of missing work after the accident.
 Victims may even be entitled to recover for damages related to their pain and suffering.

 Pedestrian traffic accidents can be especially serious and expensive.
-If you have recently been involved in a pedestrian traffic accident, contact the Chicago personal injury attorneys at Woodruff Johnson & Evans today.
+If you have recently been involved in a pedestrian traffic accident, contact the Chicago personal injury attorneys at Woodruff Johnson & Evans Law Offices today.